monogon-dev/monogon/README.md

-# Monogon Source Monorepo
+# Monogon Monorepo

-This is the main repository containing Monogon's public source code, including Metropolis.
+This is the main repository containing the source code for the Monogon Project.

+*⚠️ This is pre-release software that happens to be publicly available.
+Nothing to see here, please move along.*

 ## Environment

-We assume a Fedora host system provisioned using rW, and IntelliJ as the IDE.

-For better reproducibility, all builds are executed in containers.
+Our build environment required a working podman or docker environment.

 #### Usage